-I would be surprised if you said no.
+It would be surprising if you said "no"!

-You gain interest (this means you earn money while your hard earned cash is in the bank)
+This means you make more money while your hard-earned cash sits in the bank!

-To find this 300 x 0.05 = £15.
-This is the same calculation used to find a percentage of an amount of anything.
+(This is the same calculation used to find a percentage of an amount of anything.)

-You now have £15 pound at the end of the year to go an spend, and you haven't had to do anything!!
+Now we have £15 at the end of the year to go spend, and we haven't had to do a thing!

-Assuming you take your £15 at the end of each year how much will you have at the end of 4 years?
+Assuming we take our £15 at the end of each year, how much will we have at the end of 4 years?

-£15 x 4 = £60. remember you haven't invested any more money and the interest rate has stayed the same.
+Remember, we have not invested any more money, and the interest rate has stayed the same.

-You are now going to raid the piggy bank to put your money in the building society.
+We are now going to raid the piggy bank and put our money in the building society!

 Interest for 6 months = £26 ÷ 2 = £13

-The interest is calculated in the same way, but you will be owing money to the bank!!
-I suppose that is fair...
+The interest is calculated in the exact same way, but we will be owing money to the bank in this scenario.